 }

-This is a very simple case, now imagine a map with several grid pages and several functoids.
-The problem is this approach, as we explained earlier, is that if we for some reason change the code of one the scripting functoids, that is not the first to be translated by the mapper engine, the changes will not take effect!!!
+This is a very simple case.
+Now, imagine a map with several grid pages and several functoids.
+The problem is that, as we explained earlier, if we, for some reason, change the code of one of the scripting functoids that is not the first to be translated by the mapper engine, the changes will not take effect!!!

 public string FormatDate(string inputDate, string inputFormat, string outputFormat)